marina-nh/portfolio-web/README.md

 This is my personal portfolio developed in React, showcasing my most recent projects as a software developer.
 The purpose of this portfolio is to provide an overview of my experience, skills, and work in various areas of web development.

+You can view the live version at [www.marinanunez.tech](https://www.marinanunez.tech).

 ## Features

 - **Built with React:** The application is built using React, providing a dynamic and responsive user experience.